-Fig. 3.
+FIG. 3.
 Updraft $\theta_e$ as a function of height (pressure) for the sounding shown in Fig. 1 using the old and new (minimum entrainment) updraft algorithm.
-Note that the "Old E/D" curve corresponds to updraft mass flux profile shown in Fig. 2.
+Note that the "Old E/D" curve corresponds to the UMF profile shown in Fig. 2.

-Realtime testing has shown that this modification has a favorable impact in reducing the areal coverage of widespread light precipitation and increasing maximum rainfall amounts within contiguous rainfall areas.
+Real-time testing has shown that this modification has a favorable impact in reducing the areal coverage of widespread light precipitation and increasing maximum rainfall amounts within contiguous rainfall areas.
 At the same time, it has minimal impact in environments with higher instability and/or more humid cloud-layer conditions.